volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 You probably know what's going on, after mastering the previous section, right?

 Reference types are compared by reference**.** It basically means, that javascript checks if both objects point to the same memory location.
-If out case, it is not true, so equality operator returns `false`.
+If the case, it is not true, so equality operator returns `false`.

 Consider another example: